New police chief named, Freddy Drennan returns as top cop of Picayune - Picayune Item

 “I want the best personnel I can hire and to make them the best they can be,” Drennan said.

-Drennan’s resume includes a strong list of several leadership roles and community involvement.
+Drennan’s resume includes a list of several leadership roles and community involvement.
 During his time as mayor of Slidell, he was responsible for overseeing the more than 300 employees the city had on staff, in addition to overseeing a budget that topped $40 million.

 Being involved in the community is one of several promises Dreannan makes during his time as chief.
-In his career he was a member of the Rotary Club of Slidell, Lions Club of Slidell, Chamber of Commerce of Slidell and was involved in many fundraisers and prayer meetings.
+In his career he was a member of the Rotary Club of Slidell, Lions Club of Slidell, Chamber of Commerce of Slidell and was involved in a number of fundraisers and prayer meetings.

 He also promises to continue his previous trend of transparency with the media concerning events or crimes taking place within the community.
-That may include announcing when a patrol officer may be staged in a problem area to address ongoing traffic problems.
+That may include announcing when a patrol officer may be staged in a problem area to address ongoing traffic issues.

-His thinking in alerting the public that an officer will be working that area is not to give away information, but to get to a point of public compliance.
+His thinking in alerting the public that an officer will be working that area is not to give away information concerning police matters, but to get to a point of public compliance.

 “It’s my job to get compliance, not see how many tickets we can write,” Drennan said.
 “I will work to stop it before someone gets hurt or killed.”